magepages/mpdocs/docs/seo-rules-m2/index.md

 * CMS Pages
 * Layered Navigation

-**Note**: There existed ``Default: Layered Navigation in the Rule Management``.
+**Note**: There existed ``Default: Layered Navigation`` in the Rule Management.
 This rule's function is for fixing filtered result's title like this below screenshot.
 It can't be eliminated.
 However, you can Enable/Disable or modify the rule as your favor.
 ![i1](https://i.imgur.com/kgZfntk.png)